-'fgGB'
+'fgGB, fgGC, fgGBC'

-The letter 'B' removes the bass EQ needed by most recordings.
-Some recordings already have the EQ, and if the recording sounds extraordinarily muddy, it probably needs the 'B' letter added.
+The letters 'B' and 'C' remove different parts the bass EQ needed by most recordings.
+Some recordings already have the EQ, and if the recording sounds extraordinarily muddy, it probably needs the 'B' and/or 'C' letter added.
+THIS IS SELDOM NEEDED, but I have run into cases where these are needed, so the decoder supports these.